pestiomichaella/instructional-static-website-clean/_operations/turning.md

 ## Step-by-Step Procedure

-1. Secure workpiece in chuck or centers
+1. Secure the workpiece in the chuck or between centers, ensuring it is properly aligned with the spindle axis.
-2. Install proper cutting tool and set to center height
+2. Install the appropriate turning tool in the tool post and set the cutting edge at the center height of the workpiece.
-3. Turn on lathe and set appropriate speed
-4. Move tool to starting position
-5. Engage cutting tool and remove material from outer diameter
+3. Select the proper spindle speed, feed rate, and depth of cut accordinig to the workpiece material and tool specifications.
+4. Start the machine and bring the tool gradually into contact with the rotating workpiece.
+5. Perform roughing passes to reduce the workpiece diameter to near the desired size, maintaining a steady feed.
-6. Perform successive passes until desired dimension and finish
+6. Perform one or more finishing passes with reduced depth of cut and appropriate feed to achieve the required final dimension and surface finish.
-7. Turn off lathe and inspect workpiece
+7. Stop the machine and measure the workpiece diameter using suitable measuring instruments (e.g., micrometer).
+8. Make any necessary adjustments and repeat finishing passes if required.

 ## Tips for Success